pbuckner/x-plane_plugins/XPython/docs/source/usage/add_plugin.rst

 Add a Python Plugin
 -------------------

-Third-party Python plugins themselves go to:
+Third-party Python plugins (and those *you* create) themselves go to:

 * **Resources/plugins/PythonPlugins/** folder